 Thames Valley Police is appealing for witnesses following a robbery in Slough.

-If you do not wish to speak to police, you can contact the independent charity Crimestoppers 100 per cent anonymously on 0800 555 111.
+“Alternatively, you can call the independent charity Crimestoppers anonymously on 0800 555 111.”

 UPDATE: The description and quote have been amended.